CoataocCreate/ASIX/README.md

 ```
 ! important to note `optimize` or `optimized` flag may not work on all devices and cause proformance issue and
 only works on (WINDOWS OS)

+Opengl Renderer Flag `optimized opengl`
+change the rendering from pygame 2d render to opengl 3d render
+Required Knowledge of Opengl and Asix 2d Function Dont Work And Dont have Methods for 3d opengl
+required to build from scartch

 ---

 ### Core Built-in's